tsedio/tsed/readme.md

 [![code style: prettier](https://img.shields.io/badge/code_style-prettier-ff69b4.svg?style=flat-square)](https://github.com/prettier/prettier)
 [![backers](https://opencollective.com/tsed/tiers/backer/badge.svg?label=backer&color=brightgreen)](https://opencollective.com/tsed/tiers/backer/badge.svg?label=backer&color=brightgreen)

-> A TypeScript Framework on top of Express !
+> A TypeScript Framework on top of Express!

-## What is it
+## What it is

-Ts.ED is a framework on top of Express to write your application with TypeScript (or in ES6).
-It provides a lot of decorators to write your code.
+Ts.ED is a framework on top of Express that helps you write your application in TypeScript (or in ES6).
+It provides a lot of decorators to make your code more readable and less error-prone.

 ## Features